FilipeMCruz/dotfiles/README.md

 + fzf <https://github.com/junegunn/fzf>
 + dunst <https://github.com/dunst-project/dunst>

 If you don't know them, check their repos.
-They are, in my opinion,a most for anyone that spends a lot of time on the cli.
+They are, in my opinion,a must for anyone that spends a lot of time on the cli.

 #### `/.toys`